 For information on the Trust's Share Repurchase Program, see Part II, Item 5.
-"Market for the Registrant's Common Equity Related Stockholder Matters and Issuer Purchases of Equity Securities." of our most recent 10-K Annual Report filed on April 8, 2024.
-The stock and unit Repurchase Program was highly successful during Fiscal Year 2024 (February 1, 2023 to January 31, 2024).
-We plan to continue the stock and unit buy backs in the current Fiscal Year 2025.
+"Market for the Registrant's Common Equity Related Stockholder Matters and Issuer Purchases of Equity Securities." of our most recent 10-K Annual Report filed on April 8, 2024 May 1, 2025.